 \section{Ethical Considerations}

 This work reveals that LLMs exhibit systematic judgment shifts when identical content is framed as dialogue rather than factual inquiry, a vulnerability with implications for deployed systems.

-\paragraph{Dual-Use Considerations.} Our findings demonstrate that conversational framing alone can shift LLM judgments by over 30 percentage points, with effects amplifying 2--4$\times$ in naturalistic settings.
+\paragraph{Dual-Use Considerations.} Our findings demonstrate that conversational framing alone can shift LLM judgments by over 30 percentage points, with effects amplifying 2--5$\times$ in naturalistic settings.
 This vulnerability could theoretically be exploited by adversaries seeking to manipulate LLM-as-judge systems, for instance by strategically framing claims as speaker utterances to increase acceptance rates in content moderation pipelines.
 However, we believe disclosure serves the research community: without awareness of dialogic deference, developers cannot design robust safeguards.
-The phenomenon likely emerges from standard alignment training (models treating disagreement with humans as costlier), meaning the vulnerability already exists in deployed systems.
+The phenomenon is consistent with standard alignment training (models treating disagreement with humans as costlier), suggesting the vulnerability already exists in deployed systems.
 Our contribution is diagnostic, not enabling.
 We note that related effects are already documented in the alignment literature under different framings (sycophancy, social desirability bias); our work systematizes detection rather than introducing novel attack vectors.